Tammo32/WebCrawler/ReadMe.md

        <h4>Deploy your cloned repo to Azure</h4>
         Use the following command to allow git deplyment from your local repository.
         <pre>az webapp deployment user set --user-name &ltusername&gt --password &ltpassword&gt</pre>
-        Change the placholder <b>username</b> and <b>password</d> with the ones created in the previous steps.
+        Change the placholder <b>username</b> and <b>password</b> with the ones created in the previous steps.
+        <pre>az appservice plan create --name &ltYour App Services Plan&gt --resource-group &ltYour Resource Name&gt --sku FREE</pre>
+        This command creates a plan to serve the app from your resouce.
+In this case the hosting plan is free for 12 months.
+        <pre>az webapp create --resource-group &ltYour Resource Name&gt --plan &ltYour App Services Plan&gt --name &ltYour Unique App Name&gt --runtime "DOTNETCORE|3.1" --deployment-local-git</pre>
+        <p>This command creates and empty application within your resource and associtates it with your plac / payment structure, in this case its free.</p>
-        <p>Next, open git bash to the folder where your local repository is stored and run the folling commands to push the app to Azure.</p>
+        Next, open git bash to the folder where your local repository is stored and run the folling commands to push the app to Azure.
         <pre></pre>
       </div>
     </li>